 - setting out the principles of effective customer service

-- recognising trusted traders - via the TSI approved code logo
+- recognising approved traders - look for the TSI approved code logo

-In April 2012, the Department for Business, Innovation & Skills (BIS) invited the Trading Standards Institute (TSI) to establish a successor to the Office of Fair Trading (OFT) CCAS on a self-funding basis from April 2013.
-The management of the CCAS has now transferred to the Consumer Codes Approval Board (CCAB) operated by TSI.
+In April 2012, the Department for Business, Innovation & Skills (BIS) invited TSI to establish a successor to the Office of Fair Trading CCAS on a self-funding basis from April 2013.
+The management of the scheme has now transferred to the Consumer Codes Approval Board (CCAB) operated by TSI.

 Take a look at our CCAS information booklet here (PDF 863KB)